Pinterest: Content policies and user bans

 In October 2012, Pinterest added a new feature allowing users to report others for negative and offensive activity or block other users if they do not want to view their content, a bid that the company said aimed to keep the site "positive and respectful."

 In December 2018, Pinterest began to take steps to block health misinformation from its recommendations engine, and blocked various searches, content, and user accounts that related to, or promoted, unproved and disproven cancer treatments.
 The company said it also blocked multiple accounts that linked to external websites that sold supplements and other products that were not scientifically validated.
 In January 2019, Pinterest stopped returning search results relating to vaccines, in an effort to somehow slow the increase of anti-vaccination content on the platform.
 Prior to the measure, the company said that the majority of vaccination-related images shared on the platform were anti-vaccination, contradicting the scientific research establishing the safety of vaccines.

 In June 2019, anti-abortion group Live Action was banned from Pinterest; the company said the permanent suspension was imposed for spreading "harmful misinformation, [which] includes medical misinformation and conspiracies that turn individuals and facilities into targets for harassment or violence."

 In December 2019, following a campaign from the activist group Color of Change, Pinterest announced that it would restrict content that advertises wedding events on former slave plantations.

+Following its pattern of user protection, Pinterest worked with the National Eating Disorders Association in July 2021 to, after having previously put restrictions on them, completely ban weight loss ads due to their harmful nature, becoming the first social media site to do so.
+According to Pinterest's own reports, this resulted in a 20% decrease from 2021 to 2022 in searches of the phrase "weight loss".
+This followed an already existing site wide ban on more extreme content explicitly promoting unhealthy surgeries, disorderly eating or supplements for suppressing hunger and losing weight.

-Beginning in late April and early May of 2025, Pinterest began to remove pins and ban accounts in large volumes citing community guidelines as the reason, causing outrage amongst its users.
+Beginning in late April and early May 2025, Pinterest began to remove pins and ban accounts in large volumes citing community guidelines as the reason, causing outrage amongst its users.